 - Use body language.
 Not all conversations need a conclusion.
 Sometimes if you pivot ever-so-slightly, you can start talking to a new person, so your other friend can move on.

 - Dance like nobody’s watching.
-If you’re at a party with a band or DJ, just say “I love this song!” and just head to the middle of the dance floor.
-Hopefully, it’s a song you actually like, and the dance floor is pretty crowded so you’re not flying solo!
+If you’re at a party with a band or DJ, say, “I love this song!” and just head to the middle of the dance floor.
+Hopefully, it’s a song you actually like, and the dance floor is pretty crowded, so you’re not flying solo!